 In the mud of the Cocora Valley, hiking boots will make your life much easier.

 Planning a trip to charming Colombia?
-Here’s what we suggest adding to your Colombia packing list!
+Here’s what we suggest adding to your travel pack when making your Colombia packing list!

 This packing list for Colombia is designed for a trip lasting 2-4 weeks that covers multiple climates in Colombia, and can easily be adapted to a larger packing list for South America if you’re continuing through the continent.